eLearning Handbook for Faculty and Administrators

 When the candidate is a local resident the hiring process is no different than the current process for hiring on-campus instructors.
 However, when hiring an adjunct who resides outside the local area (or outside the state of Florida) there are a few things to consider:

-- The department head should contact Human Resources to work out the logistics of the background check.
+• The department head should contact Human Resources to work out the logistics of the background check.

 Orientation (Faculty)

-Completion of the “Canvas Basics Online Training” course is required for all instructors who intend to use the eLearning system (Canvas).
-It is the responsibility of all academic department heads to make sure faculty receive this training prior to teaching an eLearning course.
+Completion of the “Canvas Basics Online Training” course is required for all instructors to train faculty on the use of the Learning Management System (Canvas).
+It is the responsibility of all academic department heads to make sure faculty receive this training prior to teaching a course.
 Faculty will not be given access to the PSC eLearning system until the required training is complete.
-Click here to enroll in the CBOT.

 Orientation (Students)